Support Groups in Rego Park, NY

 Group meets in New York, NY 10006

 Dialectical Behavioral Therapy identifies and changes negative thinking patterns and pushes for positive behavioral changes.
 DBT Group Therapy at Gateway to Solutions focuses on mindfulness; interpersonal effectiveness, stress tolerance, and emotional regulation.
 DBT treats Depression, Anxiety, Self-Harm, Personality Disorders, Binge-eating, PTSD, Traumatic Brain Injuries (TBI), Mood Disorders, and Abuse survivors.
-Things You Should Know: Wednesdays, Open Admission, 1.5-hour per session, meets once a week IN PERSON at our downtown NYC office, Wednesdays 7 PM to 8:30 PM, $125 per session, Insurance reimbursable, contact us to schedule an intake.
+Things You Should Know: In Person, 1.5-hour per session, Tuesdays, 7 PM to 8:30 PM, Insurance reimbursable, contact us to schedule an intake.

 Group meets in Huntington, NY 11743